Bira/octopus-carnival/_posts/2025-02-12-wir-dscc-intro.md

 In addition to this "primary" role, there are some extra roles a monster might have.
-An Elite monster is worth two regular monsters, with double the HP and some ability that lest them perform two attacks per turn.
-A Solo monster is worth five regulars, has four times the HP, attacks that affect a large number of PCs at the same time, and usually some resistance to being "stun-locked" by PC controllers.
+An Elite monster is worth two regular monsters, with double the HP and some ability to perform multiple attacks per turn.
+A Solo monster is worth five regulars, has four times the HP, attacks that affect a large number of PCs at the same time, and usually some resistance to being "stun-locked".
 Minions are weak monsters that deal half the damage for their level and always have 1 HP (but cannot be damaged by missed attacks).
 Four to six minions are worth one regular monster.

 Finally, a monster tagged as a Leader will have abilities that enhance their buddies somehow.